 Moby has two motors in a motor group and both of them have the 15:1 compound gear ratio between the motors and the Forks.
 At nearly 15 times the two motors’ rotational torque, this provides plenty of rotational torque to pick up any of the Mobile Goals on the Field.

-- For more information on gear ratios, view this article from the Knowledge Base.
+- For more information on gear ratios, view this article from the VEX Library.

 - For more information on how to code Moby's Forks using a compound gear ratio, view this extension activity from VRC Virtual Skills's Lesson 2.